-The objective of the Police Service Northern Ireland is to Keep People Safe and the PSNI Sustainability Strategy helps the organisation play a responsible role in the community, and reduce environmental impacts as we deliver a world class policing service.
+The objective of the Police Service Northern Ireland is to Keep People Safe and our Sustainability Strategy helps the organisation play a responsible role in the community, and reduce environmental impacts as we deliver a world class policing service.

 The primary purpose of the IER is to:

-- understand the environmental impacts of the PSNI;
+- Understand the environmental impacts of the Police Service Northern Ireland;

-- identify and understand the environmental legislation which applies to the PSNI;
+- Identify and understand the environmental legislation which applies to the Police Service Northern Ireland;